Connect from client applications (Analysis Services)

 Provider=MSOLAP; Data Source=SERVERNAME; Initial Catalog=AdventureWorks2012; Roles=READER

 Microsoft Excel is often used for analyzing business data.
 As part of an Excel installation, Office installs the Analysis Services OLE DB provider (MSOLAP DLL), ADOMD.NET, and other data providers so that you can more readily use the data on your network servers.
 If you are using a newer version of Analysis Services with an older version of Excel, you most likely need to install newer data providers on each workstation that connects to Analysis Services.
-See Client Libraries used for Analysis Services connections for more information.
+See Data providers used for Analysis Services connections for more information.

 When you set up a connection to an Analysis Services cube or tabular model database, Excel saves the connection information in .odc file for future use.
 The connection is made in security context of the current Windows user.
 The user account must have read permissions on the database in order for the connection to succeed.